Business License Instructions

 - Submit your application with the $39 Business License Registration fee (and $20 Home Occupation Permit fee if applicable).
 This may be done by mail, email, fax, or by coming in person to City Hall.

 - If submitting via mail, email, or fax, please include a copy of the applicant's US government issued picture identification (ie. CDL, Passport, etc.).
-Use the credit card authorization form if you wish to pay using VISA or MasterCard.
-For PCI Compliance and the safety of your sensitive information, Please FAX the credit card authorization form to (951) 693-3948, DO NOT EMAIL.
+For PCI Compliance and the safety of your sensitive information, Please DO NOT EMAIL any credit card information.
+You will be provided an invoice to pay online at the Citizen Self Service Portal - https://temeculaca.gov/css

 State Mandated Disability Access and Education Fund